Internet Security 2018 (The Landscape: A View of the Forest, Not the Trees)

 You madly search for an answer, and aha! a Solution!
 There are companies that specialize in this who employ both good and bad actors and can recognize a hacker’s work and have the skills to restore your data.
 Big bucks but what is the alternative?

 The alternative is don’t get there in the first place and this requires some serious work.
-More on that in my next post: Five Areas for Complete Internet Security Coverage.
+More on that in my next post: Part 2: Five Areas for Complete Internet Security Coverage.
+After that, check out Part 3: What to Expect in the Security Assessment and Part 4: Define, Assess and Prioritize Your Security Architecture.

 This is the first in a series of internet security posts which are intended to assist security aware business people.
 My name is Bruce Thompson and I have been in the telecom and IT industry for over 30 years and have numerous security certifications from industry leading vendors and associations.
 This first entry is to attempt put the landscape of internet security in 2018 into perspective for you.